mikhel1984/backup/README.md

 - _BRANCH_ - use it to define the default branch name, in this case the _branch_ option can be skipped from the command.
 - _MERGEREM_ - set it equal _true_ to add removed lines into the file to resolve the conflict.
 It is _false_ by default.
 - _EXT_ - defines the backup file extention, _bkp_ by default.
+- _COLOR_ - use ANSI escape codes to highlight messages.

 ## Example